steve-anunknown/Just-AI/README.md

 # Just-AI
 Artificial intelligence techniques implemented for the administration of justice.
+Building AI course project

 ## Summary

-The goal is to use artificial intelligence so as to make tedious and time consuming tasks easier and faster for lawyers and judges and to assist judges in their desicion making.
+The goal is to use artificial intelligence so as to make tedious and time consuming tasks easier and faster for lawyers and judges.
 Ideally, Just-AI will be able to categorise law cases based on their characteristics and intrinsic details, allowing lawyers and judges to treat them, when possible, in "bulk", instead of devoting extreme amounts of time to discrete cases that share a lot of similarities.
-In addition, it will be able to assist the judges in their desicion making, by providing a general, data oriented, sentence that the judges can "humanise" and adapt to the specific case.

 ## Background